Kent State University Scholarships (2025–2026) | Automatic, Competitive & Hidden Awards

 $1,600 (part-time)

-Undergrads with faculty mentor and accepted project proposal Yes — SURE application No (summer program only) Students with strong project ideas and mentor backing; often Honors or research-focused
+Undergrads with faculty mentor and accepted project Yes — SURE app No (summer only) Students with strong ideas and mentor support (often Honors/research) Late Feb–Mar (annual)

-Education Abroad Scholarships $500–$3,000 typical Students participating in Kent State study abroad (Florence, etc.) Yes — Office of Global Education / department No Planners who align with program criteria and show need/merit; strong essays help
+Education Abroad Scholarships $500–$3,000 typical Study abroad through Kent State (Florence, etc.) Yes — Office of Global Education No Applicants with clear plans and strong essay Program deadlines (varies)

-Alumni & Donor Scholarships (ScholarshipUniverse) $500–$5,000 typical Varies by donor — major, identity, service, or leadership Yes — ScholarshipUniverse portal Sometimes Students who match donor criteria and submit strong applications; juniors/seniors often targeted
+Alumni & Donor Scholarships (ScholarshipUniverse) $500–$5,000 typical Varies by donor (major, service, identity, leadership) Yes — ScholarshipUniverse portal Sometimes Applicants matching criteria with top applications; juniors/seniors frequent winners Varies (see portal)

-Robinson Family Scholarship Varies EHHS students, GPA 2.7+, preference for Trumbull County or Newton Falls HS; financial need Yes — ScholarshipUniverse Sometimes Education majors with community roots and documented need
+Robinson Family Scholarship Varies EHHS students, GPA 2.7+, Trumbull County or Newton Falls HS preferred, need Yes — ScholarshipUniverse Sometimes Community-rooted education majors, need, solid grades Spring (annual)

-Clark Endowed Accounting Scholarship Varies Accounting majors; high GPA and leadership activities Yes — ScholarshipUniverse Sometimes Top accounting students with leadership or club involvement
+Clark Endowed Accounting Scholarship Varies Accounting majors; GPA + leadership Yes — ScholarshipUniverse Sometimes Top accounting students, club/leadership involved Spring (annual)

-Harold Jenkins Memorial Scholarship Varies Accounting majors with strong scholastic ability and student organization involvement Yes — ScholarshipUniverse Sometimes Accounting students active in campus organizations
+Harold Jenkins Memorial Scholarship Varies Accounting majors, scholastic and student organization involvement Yes — ScholarshipUniverse Sometimes Accounting majors active on campus Spring (annual)

-Richard & Maude Ferry Accounting Scholarship Varies First-generation students majoring in accounting Yes — ScholarshipUniverse Sometimes First-gen accounting majors with solid academic standing
+Richard & Maude Ferry Accounting Scholarship Varies First-generation accounting majors Yes — ScholarshipUniverse Sometimes First-gen, solid GPA, engaged in program Spring (annual)

-Charles & Judy Scheurer Endowed Scholarship Varies First-generation students graduating from a Stark County high school Yes — ScholarshipUniverse Sometimes First-gen Stark County grads who show promise and need
+Charles & Judy Scheurer Endowed Scholarship Varies First-gen, Stark County HS grad Yes — ScholarshipUniverse Sometimes First-gen Stark County grads, show promise/need Spring (annual)

-Marching Golden Flash Award $1,000/yr All undergraduate members of the Marching Golden Flashes No (automatic with participation) Yes, while participating Band members who commit to the full season
+Marching Golden Flash Award $1,000/yr Marching Band participation No (automatic w/ participation) Yes, while participating Band members who complete the full season Fall (band commitments)

 Are these worth applying for?
 Absolutely.
 While some are modest, they can cover extras like books, travel, or fees—and some (like Dream.US or ROTC) can cover nearly everything.